BEST OF IRELAND LAND TOUR & THE SCOTTISH HIGHLANDS

 DAY 7 – WEDNESDAY, SEPTEMBER 26, 2018 KERRY – GALWAY, IRELAND

 Breakfast at the hotel.
 Depart your hotel this morning and transfer to County Galway via County Limerick.
 Limerick – Stop in – Adare – Adare, regarded as one of Ireland’s most picturesque villages, is a small village with thatched cottages dotted throughout the town.
 These where created by the 3rd Earl of Dunraven in the 1820’s for his estate workers.
-Today they are mostly used as craft shops or restaurants.
-As a small town, it offers a lot.
-No visitor should leave with a visit to the Trinitarian Abbey, The Wishing Pools or partaking of a drink in the famous Dunraven Arms hotel.
 The village has a Desmond castle and a Manor, once the home of Lord Dunraven.
 The heritage site in the centre of town is a useful source of information.
 Galway – Walking City Tour of Galway – The city centre of Galway is mainly pedestrian, so a walking tour is the best way to enjoy its atmosphere and discover some of its most important monument.
 The tour starts on Eyre Square and finishes at the Claddagh.
 During the tour, you will see Lynch Castle, home to the mayors of Galway, Saint Nicholas Church founded in the 13th century, and the famous Spanish Arch.
 You can walk along the Corrib river to the Claddagh village or to the majestic Cathedral.
 Visit – Galway Cathedral – The largest catholic church in Galway, the cathedral is located on Nun’s Island, on the west bank of the River Corrib near Salmon Weir Bridge.
 It was the last large church in Ireland to be made from stone, and features a huge octagonal dome that complements the skyline of the City of Galway.
 The cathedral combines many features from different styles and periods of architecture.
 There are many treasures of art inside and outside.
 Erected on the site of an old jail, the parking lot of the cathedral contains a white cross in the pavement.
 It marks the site of the prison graveyard.
 Lunch will be at a local restaurant.
 Afternoon is at your leisure.
-Our hotel is located on Galway’s Salthill promenade, this traditional seafront hotel is 0.8 km from the National Aquarium of Ireland.
-The classic rooms offer free Wi-Fi, 24-hr room service, and tea and coffeemaking facilities.
 Accommodation: GALWAY BAY HOTEL or similar (1 night).
 (B/L)

 DAY 8 – THURSDAY, SEPTEMBER 27, 2018 GALWAY – DERRY, NORTHERN IRELAND

 Breakfast at the hotel.
 Depart your hotel in Galway heading for County Derry via County Sligo.
 Sligo – Photo stop – Drumcliffe Church & Cemetery – Drumcliffe was an early Christian site in at the foot of impressive Benbulben – the table top mountain.
 Today the principal visible remains of the monastic site are the High Cross, another plain cross, the stump of a round tower, the Church of Ireland, and a graveyard.
 Drumcliffe is best known worldwide as the final resting place of W. B. Yeats, whose grandfather was Rector here.
 Lunch will be at a local restaurant.
 The rest of day is free at your leisure.
-Our hotel is a modern hotel that overlooks the River Foyle.
-It’s also a 6-minute walk from Foyleside Shopping Centre and 1.2 miles from Londonderry train station.
-The contemporary rooms and suites feature en suite bathrooms and TVs, as well as work desks, WiFi access, and tea and coffeemaking equipment.
-Some rooms offer river views, while the suites add separate living areas.
-There’s an indoor pool and a gym on-site, plus a steam room and a Jacuzzi.
-Other amenities include a bistro restaurant.
 Accommodation: CITY HOTEL or similar (1 night).
 (B/L)

 DAY 9 – FRIDAY, SEPTEMBER 28, 2018 DERRY – BELFAST, NORTHERN IRELAND

 Breakfast at the hotel.
 Depart Derry City travelling to Belfast City via the North Antrim Coast.
 Derry – Visit – Tower Museum and Craft Village – Take a trip through Derry’s colourful history at the Tower Museum, Derry City Council’s award-winning exhibition centre.
 The museum features a host of displays, including holograms, detailed models, tableaux, audio-visual displays and a range of historical artefacts which together can trace the city’s history from its earliest habitation to the present day.
 The Tower Museum links the Craft Village to the O’Doherty Tower to form an overall development highlighting many aspects of Derry’s ancient heritage.
 Antrim – Visit – Giants Causeway Visitor Centre – Encounter Northern Ireland’s favourite giant Finn McCool at the new Giants Causeway Visitor centre on the North Antrim coast which opened in the summer of 2012.
 According to legend Finn McCool created the Giants Causeway by building stepping stones to Scotland to challenge the Scottish giant Benandonner!
 The new Visitor centre explores the major themes of mythology, geology, landscape, ecology, culture and social history based on the UNESCO World Heritage site that consists of 40,000 basalt polygonal columns formed 60 million years ago, after a volcanic eruption.
-There are various interactive exhibits and short video presentations within five designated interpretive exhibition areas and the self-guided visit will culminate with a spectacular two-minute audio-visual projection of a volcanic eruption flowing over the walls and onto the floor.
-To enhance the wider visitor experience around the site, a handheld audio guide is available which will bring the wider World Heritage Site to life and inform visitors of unique features to look out for across this amazing landscape.
-Guided tours of the site are also available.
-The walks and trails around the World Heritage.
-In 2015, Conde Nast Traveler magazine included hopping the stones of the Giant’s Causeway as one of the ’50 things to do in Europe before you die’.
 North Antrim Coast Drive – Enjoy a panoramic tour along the North Antrim Coast.
 Often referred to as ‘the eighth wonder of the world’ the landscape along this breathtaking part of the country is indeed varied from coastal roads to mountain tops, from harbour towns to sleepy hamlets.
 Along the way, you will get the opportunity to cross the world-famous Carrick-a-Rede Rope Bridge and see the award-winning UNESCO World Heritage Site of the Giants Causeway.
 The area is also a common location for the filming of the popular series the Game of Thrones.
 Panoramic Belfast City Tour – A guided city tour is an excellent way to discover Belfast City.
 The tour will take in the leaning Albert Memorial Clock tower (Irelands answer to the Tower of Pisa) and the Opera House, which is one of Belfast’s great landmarks.
 Your tour will pass by the City Hall, the Opera house, The Crown Bar (dates from 1885), Queens University and the Botanic Gardens.
 You will also take in a visit to the Harland and Wolfe Shipyard, where the Titanic was built and launched in 1912.
 A visit to the Shankill and Falls road will be of interest as it will give the visitor an indication of how life was in Belfast during the troubles.
 Lunch will be at a local restaurant.
 We gather tonight for our ‘Farewell to Ireland’ dinner and live entertainment at the Cultúrlann McAdam Ó Fiaich (or similar).
-Our hotel is located opposite the 19th-century Grand Opera House.
-This modern, upscale hotel is a 3-minute walk from Great Victoria Street train station and 3 miles from the Titanic Belfast museum.
-Bright rooms with a midcentury-modern vibe feature free Wi-Fi, flat-screen TVs and iPod docks, plus tea and coffeemaking equipment.
 Accommodation: EUROPA HOTEL or similar (1 night).
 (B/L/D)

 DAY 10 – SATURDAY, SEPTEMBER 27, 2018 BELFAST – EDINBURGH, SCOTLAND